 “When I use the word ‘practice’ in my mind, it helped me consciously . . . because I feel like every moment I’m spending is valuable and it’s giving me dividends.
 It’s repaying me.
 Whereas if I just keep going over the definition, it’s meaningless.
 But if I’m going over an issue in an essay and I see how it’s tested and I reverse engineer the question, or I go over an MBE question which also helps with the essays as well, that’s beneficial.”

 Everyone preaches practice, but what does “practice practice practice” really mean?
-Tom stacked several principles that finally resulted in his passing in 2018 July (which had the lowest pass rate on record for July exams: 40%).
+Tom stacked several principles that finally resulted in his passing the 2018 July California Bar Exam (which had the lowest pass rate on record for July exams in CA: 40%).

 Adopting new principles for success